Cumulocity IoT Web Development Tutorial - Part 1: Start your journey

 Let’s get started

-Let’s create an empty custom web application which is based on version @c8y/cli@latest (1017.0.325 at the time of writing):
+Let’s create an empty custom Cumulocity web application which is based on the latest version (1020.0.x at the time of writing).
+Use the @angular/cli and the npx command to create a new project:

-Running this command will install the @c8y/cli locally in a cache and execute the new command.
-You will be guided by a wizard to set up your application.
-The wizard asks you for the name of the application, from which version to scaffold the project from and which template should be used:
+A wizard will guide you through the process to scaffold a new Cumulocity IoT application.
+The wizards asks you from which version to scaffold the project from and which template should be used:

 image

-You can choose any name, e.g. my-c8y-application.
-Select version latest, in this case 1017.0.x.
+Select version latest, in this case 1020.0.x.
 Use the template application from which the project should be scaffolded from.
 The different templates are described in later articles.
 More information on creating new applications can be found in the official documentation.

-Once the installation is finished, you can start the Cumulocity IoT web application:
+Once the scaffolding has been finished, you can start the Cumulocity IoT web application:

 You will be greeted by the login screen.